 In synergy with the gut microbiome, the soluble fiber (or viscous fiber) produces substances necessary for numerous health benefits, including healthy stool and weight loss.

 One of today's biggest challenges regarding health is maintaining a healthy weight.

-That's why we wanted to dive deeper into research on this topic.
-We spent hours reading science articles and journals in a quest to find out whether soluble fibers are good for weight loss.
+That's why I wanted to dive deeper into research on this topic.
+I spent hours reading science articles and journals in a quest to find out whether soluble fibers are good for weight loss.

 Do Soluble Fiber and Gut Microbiome Lead to Less Belly Fat?

-Soluble fiber and gut microbiome lead to less belly fat, as some studies suggest .
+Soluble fiber and gut microbiome lead to less belly fat, as some studies published in Genes suggest .
 Where is the link between these two?

 What we eat has a huge impact on our microbiome structure.